mschira/markFirstGit/readme.md

 *Jess make their first lab document and it's awesome.*
 * If you want to do something simpler: make your OWN repsitory, if you do that, you can save yourself the pain of forking and merge request.

-To use git I suggest two basic ways: command line of VSCode.
+To use git I suggest two basic ways: command line or VSCode.
 I personally find command line easier for some things, VSCode is sometimes not doing what I expect it to do, but I REALLY like the editor with the build in preview.
 It let's you see what your markdown file will look like.
+Also very neat if you do a quick change to a text file, it needs three mouse clicks and it up in the repository.
+Neat.

 Here are basic videos about VSCode and Git: